 Food Saving Recipes – HIT

-I’ve always tried to minimise food waste but i gave it some extra attention in 2017.
+I’ve always tried to minimise food waste but I gave it some extra attention in 2017.
 Now any half-eaten cucumbers become Swedish Cucumber Pickle, like the one in IKEA.
-Also ageing lemons and limes are zested, then sliced, halved or quartered.
-The zest is added to other frozen zest in a jar in the fridge and the pieces are frozen on a baking tray and then out into a container.
-The zest is great for baking and the pieces are added to recipes – or gin and tonics – as needed.
+Ageing lemons and limes are zested, then sliced, halved or quartered, with all parts frozen and stored in jars in the freezer.
 The best food waste recipe that I discovered this year was Strata, an American dish that is great for using up old bread.

 Homemade Apple Juice – MISS

-Although apple juice can be a great way to use up the odd apple, i think doing it regularly is way too much palava and generates far too much waste for me.
+Although apple juice can be a great way to use up the odd apple, I think doing it regularly is way too much palaver and generates far too much waste for me.

 No gifts – HIT